adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 ## Performance

 Contrary to popular belief the browser is the best at navigation, loading HTML, CSS and JS, informing the user that something is loading, where the scroll position should be etc. JS cannot do this better.

+## Sheer code size

+Take 'hello world'.
+To produce that in single page application architecture could require hundreds, if not thousands of lines of js.
+In html its just `<p>hello world</p>`

 <a name="ref0"></a>[0]:[Beyond pushState - building single page applications]
 (https://medium.com/joys-of-javascript/4353246f4480)